 Managers who can operate across a spectrum of disciplines are of increasing value in a workplace that’s constantly being moved and shaped by technology.
 That’s what makes the Stevens management major so distinct.
 The focus here is on flexibility: Students tailor their course requirements to their professional interests, getting exposure in entrepreneurship, strategic management, organizational behavior, operations management, corporate social responsibility and leadership.

 Technology has opened a window into consumer behavior and purchasing trends that represents unmatched potential for companies — but only if they understand how to interpret the data to craft the kind of message that will resonate with customers.
 The Stevens marketing major puts the most advanced technological tools to use in the classroom, giving students the social network and new media training that’s at the heart of modern corporate marketing strategies.

 It’s rare to learn the kind of quantitative financial analysis that keeps Wall Street humming at the undergraduate level.
 Stevens pioneered the idea in 2009 by creating an undergraduate major in QF to prepare students for careers at hedge funds, exchanges or their own businesses in finance.
 Students are taught to apply scientific methods and techniques to transform financial markets through a curriculum that leans heavily on input from New York City financial firms and our state-of-the-art Hanlon Financial Systems Lab.

 Minors are also available to non-business majors in the following areas:

-For more information about business programs at Stevens, visit the Howe School of Technology Management's undergraduate programs site.
+For more information about business programs at Stevens, visit the School of Business undergraduate programs site.

 Job Placement and Internships